LamininSolutions/mfsql-connector/source/blogs/setting-up-a-workflow-state-change/index.rst

    action.
 We therefore setup an input parameter for the objid as an integer.

--  Spmfupdatetable allows for a comma delimited string of objid’s to be passed to M-Files.
+-  spMFupdatetable allows for a comma delimited string of objid’s to be passed to M-Files.
 It will only perform the update operation for the list of objid’s.
 In the example we will pass a single objid to the procedure but it need to be converted to a string.